Initial Teacher Training

 Hammersmith Road, London W6 7DG.

 School Direct is a great route into teaching.
 It enables you, as a trainee, to have complete control over your main placement school, unlike the PGCE where this will be chosen for you.
 You still benefit from a 6 week placement in a contrasting school.
 This means you begin to build a relationship with that school from the very start of the process.
 Furthermore, for the majority of trainees there is a job at the end of the training year with no need for another interview.

 Ealing Teaching School Alliance (ETSA) is an exciting and innovative collaboration striving to provide teaching excellence in the London Borough of Ealing.
-The Alliance comprises of 12 secondary schools and 1 primary school, and is in partnership with London’s UCL, Institute of Education and Goldsmiths.
+The Alliance comprises of 12 secondary schools and 1 primary school, and is in partnership with St Mary's, Hillingdon SCITT and Goldsmiths.

 To find out more about School Direct at ETSA, please see our School Direct Information Pack.

 For a list of ETSA School Direct vacancies for September 2018 entry, please click here.
 Applications will open on 26th October 2017.

 Two models for School Direct

 School Direct Unsalaried (sometimes referred to as the training route)

 This is aimed at graduates and there are bursaries available depending on subject and degree classification.
 Training is provided by your main school and, for the majority of ETSA placements, St Mary's.
 This route leads to QTS and a PGCE (with credits at Masters level).